 Please be patient while ICPERMIT is terminating.

 On a system shutdown, the system shutdown script/executable will send the appropriate signals to ICPERMIT to cause it to start shutting down.

-On shutdown, ICPERMIT will log its connection/license information to the log file.
+As ICPERMIT terminates, it will log its connection/license information to the log file.